-Distributed Ledger Technology in Circular Economy
+Distributed Ledger Technology in Sustainable Supply-Chain Networks and Circular Economy

-- Typ:Bachelor, Master
+- Type:Bachelor, Master

 Data generated along the product life cycle serves as basis for many decisions.
 Both the upstream areas of production and distribution as well as the downstream areas of collection, reuse, and recycling could benefit from this information.
 An information exchange forms the basis for effectively designing and managing a resource-efficient circular economy.
 Flows of materials and goods must be analyzed over the entire product life cycle so that it can be controlled from each phase.